-The Matrix Model brings together the most effective practices from the most effective therapies geared towards treating addiction, especially with stimulant-drug addiction (like cocaine or meth).
+The Matrix Model combines the most effective practices from the most effective therapies geared towards treating addiction, especially with stimulant-drug addiction (like cocaine or meth).

-There’s a specific structure and this model usually lasts around 16 weeks but can sometimes go longer.
+There’s a specific structure, and this model usually lasts around 16 weeks but can sometimes go longer.
 Matrix Model is combined with an IOP (intensive outpatient program) which means the patient doesn’t have to be in an inpatient rehab program to take this type of therapeutic approach.
-He or she can go about their daily life while going in for therapy sessions several times per week.
+They can go about their daily lives while going in for therapy sessions several times per week.

-Individual therapy sessions, as well as group and family sessions, are held in this Matric Model.
+Individual therapy sessions, as well as group and family sessions, are held in this Matrix Model.
 Other addiction recovery-based programs are implied, such as 12-step programs, support groups, relapse prevention classes, recovery skills workshops, family education, and community support.
 Several therapists are often involved and in tight communication with one another.
-The goal is to offer as much support as possible while the patient works through his or her thoughts, beliefs, and behaviors that came with addiction.
+The goal is to offer as much support as possible while the patient works through the thoughts, beliefs, and behaviors that come with addiction.

 Usually, therapists in this model will have private sessions with each family member and maintain group family sessions as well.
-This is effective because it gives all people in close relationship with the addict to find the support and understanding they need in a sensitive time, while still providing love and support while the addict goes through their recovery journey.
+This is effective because it gives all people in close relationships with the addict to find the support and understanding they need in a sensitive time while still providing love and support.
+In contrast, the addict goes through their recovery journey.

 Since every person in the family may feel entitled to their thoughts, feelings, beliefs, and expectations of others, this type of therapy can become challenging and quite messy.
 However, it’s helped countless families stand strong during an addiction within the family.
 It is a great way to feel less alone and bring relationships together in a way that might otherwise feel overwhelming or isolated.